LOST-STATS/lost-stats.github.io/Machine_Learning/causal_forest.md

 ## Python

 The [**econml**](https://econml.azurewebsites.net/spec/spec.html) package from Microsoft provides a range of causal machine learning functions, including deep instrumental variables, doubly robust learning, double machine learning, and [causal forests](https://econml.azurewebsites.net/spec/estimation/forest.html#causalforest-aka-forest-double-machine-learning).
-As in the R example below, we will download some crime data and look at the effect of one variable ('pctymle', the % of young males, assumed to be exogenous) on another ('crmrte', the crime rate).
+As in the example below, we will download some crime data and look at the effect of one variable ('pctymle', the % of young males, assumed to be exogenous) on another ('crmrte', the crime rate).

 ```python
 # Use "pip install econml" on the command line to install the package